vikmaksymenko/qa-test/README.md

 So, test cases are described in Gherkin language, so that they can be used as a single source of truth for all parties involved in the project.

 Also, I put API and UI tests in the same repo, as they are related to the same project, and API steps may be reused in UI tests as pre- and post conditions.

+# Test cases

+Test cases for all tests are described in Gherkin language and can be found in the folders representing the test task files:
+- features/back has features for test-back.md
+- features/front has features for test-front.md
+- features/manual has features for test-manual.md